-- Writing/retelling a Christian story, or reflecting on the moral implications of a religious story. - Writing a prayer and presenting it in best handwriting for a class prayer book or reading in Church. - Performing a Bible reading in Church, promoting speaking skills.
+- Writing/retelling a Christian story, or reflecting on the moral implications of a religious story. - Writing a prayer that a Christian might write and presenting it in best handwriting for a class prayer book or reading in Church. - Performing a Bible reading in Church, promoting speaking skills.